 This small, cigar-shaped shark is dark brown on top and light on the underside, with a darker band around its neck.
 The light underside glows, attracting fish, whales, and sharks.
 It attaches itself to the prey and uses its serrated bottom teeth to cut out a perfectly circular chunk of flesh.
 It has small fins to the rear of its body, and large green eyes.
 Because of its size and deep water habits, it is considered harmless to humans.
+It can be considered a parasite due to its nature to feed on larger animals without killing them (Papastamatiou et al. 2010).

 Order – Squaliformes